ooikk/Arduino-Documentation/02_MISC/02_WiFi/WiFi.md

 **Note on WiFi.mode()**
 In the ESP32 Arduino core, WiFi.mode() is optional for basic STA or AP setups because the library sets it automatically behind the scenes.
-While optional for basic setups, there are specific scenarios where you must use WiFi.mode():        <br>
+While optional for basic setups, there are specific scenarios where you must use WiFi.mode():